ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 # Infrastructure Automation Helm

-In this lab you will demonstrate your mastery of Helm.
+In this lab, you will demonstrate your mastery of Helm.

 ## Resources